aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 1. **Full PBMM configuration** [file](../../reference-artifacts/SAMPLE_CONFIGS/config.example.json) (`config.example.json`)
    - The full PBMM configuration file was based on feedback from customers moving into AWS at scale and at a rapid pace.
 Customers of this nature have indicated that they do not want to have to upsize their perimeter firewalls or add Interface endpoints as their developers start to use new AWS services.
 These are the two most expensive components of the deployed architecture solution.
+2. **Light weight PBMM configuration** files
+   - Three variants with differing central ingress/egress firewalls
+     - AWS Network Firewall ([config.lite-NFW-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-NFW-example.json)) **(Recommended starting point)**
-2. **Light weight PBMM configuration** [file](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-example.json) (`config.lite-example.json`) **(Recommended for most new PBMM customers)**
+     - IPSec VPN with Active/Active Fortinet cluster (uses BGP+ECMP) ([config.lite-VPN-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-VPN-example.json)) **(Recommended for new GC PBMM customers)**
+       - requires 3rd party licensing (BYOL or PAYGO)
+     - Gateway Load Balancer with Checkpoint firewalls in an autoscaling group ([config.lite-GWLB-example.json](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-GWLB-example.json))
+       - requires 3rd party licensing (BYOL or PAYGO)
    - To reduce solution costs and allow customers to grow into more advanced AWS capabilities, we created this lighter weight configuration that does not sacrifice functionality, but could limit performance.
 This config file:
      - only deploys the 9 required centralized Interface Endpoints (removes 50).
 All services remain accessible using the AWS public endpoints, but require traversing the perimeter firewalls
      - removes the perimeter VPC Interface Endpoints
-     - reduces the Fortigate instance sizes from c5n.2xl to c5n.xl (VM08 to VM04)
+     - reduces the Fortigate instance sizes from c5n.2xl to c5n.xl (VM08 to VM04) in VPN option
      - removes the Unclass ou and VPC
    - The Accelerator allows customers to easily add or change this functionality in future, as and when required without any impact
 3. **Ultra-Light sample configuration** [file](../../reference-artifacts/SAMPLE_CONFIGS/config.ultralite-example.json) (`config.ultralite-example.json`)
    - This configuration file was created to represent an extremely minimalistic Accelerator deployment, simply to demonstrate the art of the possible for an extremely simple config.
 This example is NOT recommended as it violates many AWS best practices.
 This This config has:
      - no `shared-network` or `perimeter` accounts
      - no networking (VPC, TGW, ELB, SG, NACL, endpoints) or route53 (zones, resolvers) objects
      - no Managed AD, AD Connector, rsyslog cluster, RDGW host, or 3rd party firewalls